Code-Institute-Submissions/Vibrant-Future-Foundation/README.md

  * Concept of having number pattern as required element for phone number while creating form for Join Us page was taken from [Codegrepper Page](https://www.codegrepper.com/code-examples/html/html+phone+number+input)

- * Credit to [W3School](https://www.w3schools.com/default.asp) page as i have accessed this page throughout the process which was really helpful for ressolving an issue on several occasion , i have also copied the HTML code from [W3school](https://www.w3schools.com/html/html_forms.asp) while creating form for my Join Us page and modified as per project requirement
+ * Credit to [W3School](https://www.w3schools.com/default.asp) page as i have accessed this page throughout the process which was really helpful for ressolving an issue on several occasion , i have also taken the HTML code from [W3school](https://www.w3schools.com/html/html_forms.asp) while creating form for my Join Us page and modified as per project requirement